Infantry of the British Army: Field Army Troops

-Field Army and Home Command
+Home Command

 Infantry units are attached to a number of other formations that are independent of the British Army's three existing divisions.
-One, 16 Air Assault Brigade. forms part of the overall "Reaction Force", and is a lead element of the UK's rapid reaction strategy.
-The other major independent element of the Reaction Force is 3 Commando Brigade; although this does have British Army units attached in combat support roles, the infantry units are from the Royal Marines, which is part of the Naval Service.
 London District is responsible for the dedicated public duties units for London and Windsor.
-Three company sized units are used at the British Army's training establishments.
+Two company sized units are used at the British Army's training establishments.
 A number of the United Kingdom's Overseas Territories maintain their own infantry units, which undertake a number of different roles in addition to internal security.